foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/debug_modes.rst

 The MLI library supports multiple debug levels.
 At the beginning of each function, the input parameters can be checked and the result is passed as a return code.
 This helps to detect user errors.
-Inside the library preconditions and invariants are checked with asserts.
+Inside, the library preconditions and invariants are checked with asserts.
 This is used to detect internal programming errors.
 Also extra messages can be printed to make debugging easier.
-Because all this debug code also affects the performance it can be compile time enabled in 5 levels by setting the ``MLI_DEBUG_MODE`` preprocessor define as follows:
+Because all this debug code also affects the performance, it can be enabled at the compile time in 5 possible levels by setting the ``MLI_DEBUG_MODE`` preprocessor define as follows:

  - ``DBG_MODE_RELEASE`` (``MLI_DEBUG_MODE = 0``) - No debug.
 Functions do not examine parameters.
    Data is processed with assumption that function input is valid.
 This might lead to